HOME

 Jas.
 McKethan

-Document from the 1845 estate papers of Archibald Gilchrist, Robeson County, NC; North Carolina State Archives, Raleigh, NC:
+Documents from the 1858 estate papers of Neill B. Johnson (1793-1831), Justice of the Peace of Robeson County, North Carolina State Senator 1829; North Carolina State Archives, Raleigh, NC:

 Document from the 1905 estate papers of Mary Eliza McPherson Brown (1828-1904), Robeson County, NC; Robeson County Courthouse, Lumberton, NC: